 - What kind of medical care you need while traveling

 Not your travel plan — your Medicare plan!
 Some policies have networks that limit your coverage.
 Make sure you know your plan type and if your network has providers along your route and at your destination.

-Before you plan your upcoming vacations it’s important to make sure you know which plans you have in place and their networks.
+Before you plan your upcoming vacations, it’s important to make sure you know which plans you have in place and their networks.
 Along with plenty of socks, you may need to add “Medicare Supplement” to your packing list.

-Where will you be travelling?
+Where will you be traveling?